vpokludova/projects/eu_fiscal_analysis/README.md

     - Choosing number of clusters from the graphs:

-        - For the Elbow Method, choose the number of clusters at the point where the graph's line angle changes most abruptly, resembling an elbow.
-For the Silhouette Method, select the number of clusters that corresponds to the highest silhouette score, indicating optimal separation and cohesion.
+        - For the Elbow Method, one should choose the number of clusters at the point where the graph's line angle changes most abruptly, resembling an elbow.
+For the Silhouette Method, one should select the number of clusters that corresponds to the highest silhouette score, indicating optimal separation and cohesion.

-        - I tried to balance results of both graphs when choosing number of clusters
+        - I tried to balance results of both graphs when choosing number of clusters and deduced that the best number of clusters for method 1 is 6 and for method 2 is 3.

 **Results and visualization**

 Results from both methods:

-    Clusters from method 1:
+    CLUSTERS FROM METHOD 1:

-    Countries in Cluster 0:
+    Cluster 0:
-    Austria, Belgium, Denmark, Finland, Ireland, Luxembourg, Malta, Netherlands, Sweden, Slovenia

-    Countries in Cluster 1:
-    Cyprus, Greece, Spain, Croatia, Portugal

-    Countries in Cluster 2:
-    Germany, France, Italy

-    Countries in Cluster 3:
-    Bulgaria, Czech Republic, Estonia, Hungary, Lithuania, Latvia, Poland, Romania, Slovakia
+    Czech Republic, Estonia, Hungary, Lithuania, Latvia, Poland, Romania

+    Cluster 1:
+    France, Italy

-    Clusters from method 2:
+    Cluster 2:
+    Bulgaria, Cyprus, Croatia, Ireland, Portugal, Slovenia, Slovakia

-    Countries in Cluster 0:
+    Cluster 3:
     Germany

+    Cluster 4:
+    Austria, Belgium, Denmark, Finland, Luxembourg, Malta, Netherlands, Sweden

+    Cluster 5:
+    Greece, Spain

+    CLUSTERS FROM METHOD 2:

+    Cluster 0:
+    Germany

-    Countries in Cluster 1:
+    Cluster 1:
     Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, Croatia, Hungary, Ireland, Lithuania, Luxembourg, Latvia, Malta, Netherlands, Poland, Portugal, Romania, Sweden, Slovenia, Slovakia

-    Countries in Cluster 2:
+    Cluster 2:
     Greece, Spain, France

 Visualization: